g-reijia/eco_genomics_2025/final_project/finalproject_notes.md

 -   Worked together w/ Max to figure out how to clean the reads.
 Bash scripts for both runs can be found in my `myscripts/` folder.
 Files are called `bbduk_spruce_run1.sh` and `bbduk_spruce_run2.sh`

 -   Cleaned reads output into `/gpfs1/cl/ecogen/pbio6800/GroupProjects/picea_rnaseq/cleanreads`

+#### November 15, 2025 - Trim and clean reads

+For some reason neither of my `bbduk_spruce_run1.sh` or `bbduk_spruce_run2.sh` scripts work?
+Going to consult with Max about this and see what he did differently.